Accounts Payable Definition

 Accounts Payable Software

-Companies use Accounts Payable software to automate manual accounts payable processes like GL-coding, invoice approvals, notifications, and duplicate identification.
+Companies use Accounts Payable software to automate manual accounts payable processes like GL-coding, invoice approvals, notifications, and duplicate invoice identification.
 Accounts Payable software provides visibility into current liabilities, processes and improves control over financial information.
 Accounts Payable software is also referred to as accounts payable automation software or AP automation software.